web-platform-tests/interop/making-a-proposal.md

   Area](https://github.com/web-platform-tests/interop/issues/new?template=focus-area-proposal.yml)
   – for features that already have high quality specifications and tests, but aren't implemented by all browsers.
-- [Proposal an Interop 2026 Investigation
+- [Propose an Interop 2026 Investigation
   Effort](https://github.com/web-platform-tests/interop/issues/new?investigation-effort-proposal.yml)
   – for features that lack a high quality specification or tests.